Akhil Bharatiya Vidyarthi Parishad: History

 Various branches of the ABVP have been involved in Hindu-Muslim communal riots since 1961.
 However, in the 1970s, the ABVP also increasingly took on issues concerning the lower middle classes like corruption and government inertia.
 The ABVP played a leading role in the agitational politics of the 1970s during the Bihar Movement.
-Many leaders like, Yashwantrao Kelkar, Dattopant Thengadi, Manmohan G. Vaidya, Sunil Ambekar, played an instrumental role in expanding ABVP's presence in campuses across India.This led to collaboration among student activists in Gujarat and Bihar.
+Many leaders like, Yashwantrao Kelkar, Dattopant Thengadi, Manmohan G. Vaidya, Sunil Ambekar, played an instrumental role in expanding ABVP's presence in campuses across India.
+This led to collaboration among student activists in Gujarat and Bihar.
 The ABVP gained significantly from such efforts after the Emergency and experienced a growth in membership.

 By 1974, the ABVP had 160,000 members across 790 campuses and had gained control over several prominent universities, including Delhi University via student elections.
 By 1983, the organisation had 250,000 members and 1,100 branches.
 ABVP grew during the 1990s, receiving more support as a result of the Babri Masjid demolition and the economic liberalisation pursued by the P. V. Narasimha Rao government.
 It continued to grow after the United Progressive Alliance came to power in 2003, trebling in membership to 3.175 million members as of 2016.

 Links to the BJP

-The ABVP spokespersons insist that the ABVP is not affiliated to the Bharatiya Janata Party (BJP).
+The ABVP spokespersons insist that the ABVP is not affiliated with the Bharatiya Janata Party (BJP).
 It is described as the "student wing" of the RSS.
 However, both the BJP and the ABVP are members of the Sangh Parivar.
-The BJP is said to gain handsomely from the ABVP's support base and several politicians of the BJP, including the current Home Minister Amit Shah and former Finance Minister Arun Jaitley, had their ideological foundation in the ABVP.
+The BJP is said to gain from the ABVP's support base and several politicians of the BJP, including the current Home Minister Amit Shah and former Finance Minister Arun Jaitley, had their ideological foundation in the ABVP.
 Several scholars make no distinction between the RSS and the BJP, and regard the ABVP as a student wing of both of them or either of them.

 In 2017, the ABVP faced a string of losses in student body elections.
-They included not only Delhi's Jawaharlal Nehru University and Delhi University, but also the University of Allahabad and Mahatma Gandhi Kashi Vidyapith in Uttar Pradesh, the Gujarat University and the Gauhati University.
-The loss in the Kashi Vidyapeeth was considered significant since it is in Varanasi, prime minister Narendra Modi's home constituency.
+They included Delhi's Jawaharlal Nehru University and Delhi University, but also the University of Allahabad and Mahatma Gandhi Kashi Vidyapith in Uttar Pradesh, the Gujarat University and the Gauhati University.
+The loss in the Kashi Vidyapeeth was considered significant since it is in Varanasi, Prime Minister Narendra Modi's home constituency.
 This is said to have caused alarm in the BJP, which set up a committee to study the issues causing the ABVP's decline.

 ABVP bounced back in 2018 by winning the key posts of president, vice-president and joint secretary of students polls of Delhi University.
 ABVP won all six seats in the Hyderabad Central University students union polls after eight years in 2018.